OpenNebula/docs/source/administration/sunstone_gui/suns_auth.rst

         :auth: remote

-The login screen will not display the username and password fields anymore, as all information is fetched from Kerberos/freeIPA
+The login screen will not display the username and password fields anymore, as all information is fetched from Kerberos server or a remote authentication service.

-Note that OpenNebula will not verify that the user is holding a valid Kerberos ticket at the time of login: this is expected to be done by the external container of the Sunstone server (normally Apache), whose job is to tell the user's browser that the site requires a valid Kerberos ticket to login.
+Note that OpenNebula will not verify that the user is holding a valid Kerberos ticket at the time of login: this is expected to be done by the external container of the Sunstone server (normally Apache), whose job is to tell the user's browser that the site requires a valid ticket to login.

 .. warning:: Sunstone remote auth method only handles the authentication of the user at the time of login.
-Authentication of the Kerberos ticket is a complementary setup, which can rely on Apache.
+Authentication of the remote ticket is a complementary setup, which can rely on Apache.

 Configuring a SSL Proxy
 =======================